 The Closing Collection Group is performed by the project team to use/re-use and exploit the information and, if appropriate, prepare it for handing over for long-term preservation, re-use and exploitation.

-Monitoring and Controlling Collection Group
+the Control Collection Group

-In the Monitoring and Controlling Collection Group are the processes to ensure the project is on track or else identify areas which need attention.
-This process group manages the other process groups.
-The information collected during the monitoring and controlling processes may be part of the legacy of the project and therefore need long term preservation.
+The Control Collection Group consists of those processes performed to ensure the project is on track or to identify areas which need attention.
+This process group provides information needed to manage the other process groups.
+The information collected during the monitoring and controlling processes is part of the legacy of the project and therefore may need long term preservation.

 This could include: